- Travel and Places

 - Lack of Seating At Park Restaurants

 My advice?
-Start planning now for your Christmas-time visit to take place during Thanksgiving Week.
+Start planning during the summer for your Christmas-time visit to take place during Thanksgiving Week.

 Below, you'll find the IF YOU GO column with a single tip that will simplify planning your trip to The Magic Kingdom at Walt Disney World.
 It's a one-stop shop run and operated by Walt Disney World where you can explore the options, prices, transportation and schedule.